Srđan Spiridonović: Pogoń Szczecin

 On 4 July 2019, he joined Ekstraklasa side Pogoń Szczecin after being released from Panionios for an undisclosed fee.

 Red Star Belgrade

 On June 23, 2020, he signed a 3-years contract with Serbian champions Red Star Belgrade.
-On January 25, 2021 he was loaned to Turkish side Gençlerbirliği on a six month loan.
+On January 25, 2021, he was loaned to Turkish side Gençlerbirliği on a six-month loan.

 On 6 August 2021, he returned to the Superleague Greece, joining Atromitos on a season long-loan.
 The deal also includes an option to buy.

 Kauno Žalgiris

 On 3 March 2023, Spiridonović signed for Lithuanian A Lyga club Kauno Žalgiris.

+Hajer

+On 16 July 2023, Spiridonović joined Saudi First Division club Hajer.

+Al-Salmiya

+On 31 January 2024, Spiridonović joined Kuwait Premier League club Al-Salmiya.